Step 1: Declutter your Home for Life

 - Makeup (some days).

-I gave the best real estate to what I needed to get to most.
-I was shocked at how life changing this was!
+I gave the best real estate to what I needed to get to most and was shocked at how life changing this was!
 I like to sort things by how often I use them.
 If it’s daily, that item gets prime real-estate.
 If its weekly still, but monthly or less, it doesn’t deserve front and center.

 Do not overthink this step.
 If you need an organizing system that’s complicated, you have too much stuff.